asmcleod/EigenProbe/README.md

 sympy:         1.14.0
 ```

-* You can install a tailor-made [conda](https://docs.conda.io/projects/conda/en/stable/index.html) package for `EigenProbe` that includes all dependences by running the following shell command from within your cloned `Eigenprobe/config/` directory:
+* You can install a [conda](https://docs.conda.io/projects/conda/en/stable/index.html) environment tailor-made for `EigenProbe` that includes all its dependences by running the following shell command from within your cloned `Eigenprobe/config/` directory:

 ```
 conda env create -f EigenProbe.yml # Build a custom environment